Fox-ML-infrastructure/FoxML_Core/LEGAL/COMMERCIAL_USE.md

 ## 4. Pricing

-**Commercial licensing is per team/desk and starts in the six figures annually.
-Paid pilot required for organizational evaluation.
+**Commercial licensing is per team/desk and starts at $120,000/year.
+Paid pilot required for organizational evaluation (after 30-day $0 evaluation period).
 Fees are specified in Ordering Documents.
 See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages.**

 For detailed pricing information, please contact the maintainer: